-The tradition of camping in my backyard began simply enough.
+The Francis family tradition of backyard camping began simply enough.
 We had one tent in our garage that fit two people.
+A backyard camping idea, like a premonition gilded in white light, came to me.
 I wanted to build it and my father — after what I have to imagine was some deeply baleful pleading — consented to help out.
 The thing snapped together and, along with it, my plan to sleep outside.
-I convinced my parents, who had no particular reason to resist, to let me nest for the night in on a grass-patch of my backyard that was flat and covered by a long row of trees.
+I convinced my parents, who had no particular reason to resist, to let me nest for the night in a backyard camping tent on a grass patch that was flat and covered by a long row of trees.
 I’d sleep within feet of the swimming pool.

 It was not as though my desire to sleep outside stemmed from some sort of curiosity about camping.
 I had been camping with various YMCA father-daughter groups and alongside my brother’s Boy Scouts troop.
 I liked it, but knew the difference between that and sleeping in the yard.
 Still, for a kid, even the smallest sort of adventure is an adventure.
 And every adventure has its benefits.
 Outside, as dusk fell on Dallas, I let my imagination go into overdrive.
 I decided I was camping in the shadow of mountains.
 Then I decided I was sleeping on the shore.
 I imagined that I was very far from help and I imagine that I was fine with that.